Appearance

 Data table comparison

 How @rozie-ui/data-table compares to the existing data-table / data-grid libraries across the six frameworks.
-The data table is the densest, most-requested UI surface there is — and like the listbox and slider it builds on a single framework-agnostic state engine (@tanstack/table-core), but unlike them it does so without the per-framework adapter every other TanStack consumer ships.
-Rozie wires table-core to all six reactivity systems by hand, once, and emits the same idiomatic <DataTable> + <Column> to each.
+The data table is the densest, most-requested UI surface there is.
+Like the listbox and slider it builds on a single framework-agnostic state engine (@tanstack/table-core), but unlike them it does so without the per-framework adapter every other TanStack consumer ships.
+Rozie wires table-core to all six reactivity systems directly and ships the same <DataTable> + <Column> to each: the same props, two-way state slices, events, slots, and handle.

 The libraries at a glance